codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

-## Assigning tags to entities
+## Assigning tags to entities for ABAC

-ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags and rules.
+ABAC (Attribute-Based Access Control), allows fine-grained access to all entities such as Kubernetes clusters, pipelines, projects, pipeline runtime enviroments, and additional resources through the use of tags and rules.
-For general information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

-Tags give you the flexibility to assign entities and resources to specific teams while determining the type of access each team has.
+Tags give you the flexibility to control access to entities and resources by specific teams.
 Tags serve as labels that help organize and control access to these entities and resources.

 Tag names are entirely customizable and can align with your company's processes and requirements.
 They can encompass a wide range of categories, including product names, software lifecycle phases, departmental designations, or labels designed to enforce security policies.

 You can assign tags to:
 * Kubernetes clusters and Git contexts
-* Pipeline runners
+* Projects
 * Pipelines
 * Shared Configurations
+* Pipeline runtimes